myeclipse/MUSIED/data/README.md

 # MSInformalED Dataset

-`7dae4a43-FoodSafetyED.zip` file includes `train.json`, `dev.json` and `test.json` of MSInformalED dataset.
+`7dae4a43-MUSIED.zip` file includes `train.json`, `dev.json` and `test.json` of MUSIED dataset.
 The data format of the three `.json` files are the same.
 Each file contains a list and each item in list is a dict for a document.
 Take an instance in `train.json` as an example:

 ```JSON5
 [   // A list, each item is a dict for a document